ELEKTRONN/ELEKTRONN/RELEASING.md

         $ PATH="<anaconda-root>/bin:$PATH"
           # e.g. $ PATH="~/anaconda2/bin:$PATH"

-3. The Anaconda environment needs the conda-build and anaconda-client packages.
-Install them via
+3. The Anaconda environment needs the conda-build package.
+Install it via

-        $ conda install conda-build anaconda-client
+        $ conda install conda-build

-4. A running bash or zsh session.
-Other shells (fish, etc.) are currently unsupported.
+4. For conda envs: a running bash or zsh session (for other shells, see https://github.com/conda/conda/blob/master/shell/README.md)
 All commands prefixed with "$" signs should be entered in bash or zsh.
 5. `~/.pypirc` configured according to https://docs.python.org/2/distutils/packageindex.html#the-pypirc-file